 Hi, I’m Rachel Pfanz and I lead the website maintenance team at Emily Journey & Associates.

 We provide website maintenance services and training for businesses all over the United States.
 As a website consultant and WordPress expert, I am often disappointed in the reputation of my industry.
-I hear horror stories from prospects and clients.
+I hear quite a few stories from business owners.

 Lots of them.